 DHHS-conducted or supported research that involves any of these populations must comply with the requirements of the relevant subparts.
-Research regulated by the FDA includes equivalent protections and obligations when research involves children (Subpart D).
-Research conducted, supported, or otherwise regulated by other federal agencies may or may not be covered by the subparts.
+Research regulated by the FDA includes equivalent protections and

 In its FWA, NJH limits its commitment to apply Subparts B, C, and D to non-exempt human subjects research conducted or supported by DHHS or any other federal agency that requires compliance with the Subpart(s) (B, C, or D) applicable to the research.